GDD-Minor-GTV3A/The-Herd/Assets/Team 3/README.txt

 Lastly at the bottom in the Inspector (if the previous Full Screen Pass Renderer Feature is still there, you can simply change the material for the FogShaderMaterial) manually add the Full Screen Pass Renderer and add the FogShaderMaterial material.

 PostProcessing: There is a Global Volume Prefab that needs to be added in the Hierarchy of the level.
+Make sure to enable PostProcessing in the Inspector of the Main Camera.

 Lighting: The lighting of the scene needs to be changed.
 In the Lighting tab under Environment, change the Environment Lighting Source to Gradient.
 These are the Color codes for each Color: